webmaeistro/devz-docz/developing/technical-design/README.md

 Once a design document is accepted, it becomes a resource for the Development Cycle.
-The [Development Cycle Guide](../../cycle/README.md) provides a more in depth view of how Martin's experience iterates on work and should be consulted for implementation.
+The [Development Cycle Guide](../../cycle/README.md) provides a more in depth view of how I iterates on work and should be consulted for implementation.
 However, a design doc can be helpful with starting that process.
 It can help to: